 There are many factors to consider when deciding whether to buy an existing property or to build a new home.
 The debate over which option is better for buyers is a real estate argument as old as the profession.
 We have broken down the positives and negatives of these possibilities to give homebuyers more information on how to make this difficult choice.

-+ Building on an open plot of land also gives you the freedom of picking a location.
+- Building on an open plot of land also gives you the freedom to pick a location.
 By researching the best school districts and property values, you have more independence in choosing the right place for you and your family.

-– Building a new home often means a very high cost.
-According to data compiled by the National Association of Home Builders, the median new home price in 2013 was $268,900 (compared to only $197,400 for existing homes during the same year).
+- Building a new home often means a very high cost.
+According to data compiled by the National Association of Home Builders, the median new home price in 2023 was $425,786.
 Part of the reason for this, however, is the high cost of a construction loan and associated closing costs, which Madison eliminates to keep costs down!

 - You must trust the contractor.
 It can be very hard to find a builder that suits your needs and the cost you have in mind.
 Make sure to read any documents thoroughly or have a lawyer vet any paperwork, to protect you from legal woes.